Salvador Araneta: Politics and government service

+Philanthropy

 As an educator, he founded Gregorio Araneta University Foundation, the first private agricultural school after World War II, endowed the university with one sixth of his personal wealth and turned it into a foundation.
 He also founded FEATI University to train engineers and mechanics for Far Eastern Air Transportation, Inc., the first airline that operated after the war serving China and San Francisco.
-Araneta pioneered in the flour industry (RFM Corporation), in soy bean extraction (Republic Soya), in the manufacture of electric motors (Feati Industries), animal feeds (AIA Feed Mills), animal vaccines (AIA Biological Laboratories).
-He was co-founder of NEPA (National Economic Protectionism Association), PRRM (Philippine Rural Reconstruction Movement), and the White Cross, an orphanage.

 Araneta dedicated his life to uplift the moral and social values of society and sought property ownership and capitalism for all.
 These he embodied in a draft constitution, the Bayanikasan Constitution published in 1980 to be adopted in 10 to 20 years.

+Business

+Araneta pioneered in the flour industry, establishing the RFM Corporation in 1958, in soy bean extraction (Republic Soya), in the manufacture of electric motors (FEATI Industries), animal feeds (AIA Feed Mills), animal vaccines (AIA Biological Laboratories).
+He was co-founder of the National Economic Protectionism Association (NEPA), the Philippine Rural Reconstruction Movement (PRRM), and the White Cross, an orphanage.

+Personal life and death

+Araneta was married to Victoria Lopez.
+One of their daughters, Maria Victoria, married Jose Concepcion Jr., who eventually succeeded his father-in-law as head of RFM.

+Following the declaration of martial law by President Ferdinand Marcos in 1972, Araneta went on a self-imposed exile in the United States, settling in San Francisco, and later in Canada, particularly in Vancouver.
+He died on October 7, 1982, at the age of 80.